engine-programming/engine-programming.github.io/content/_index.md

 * [*Handmade Hero*](https://handmadehero.org/) by Casey Muratori shows how to make an engine in C, which is a subset of C++.
 It has no prerequisites, but the intro to C might feel insufficient if you do not already have some programming experience.

-* [*The Definitive C++ Book Guide and List*](https://stackoverflow.com/questions/388242/the-definitive-c-book-guide-and-list) on Stack Overflow recommends the following books for beginners:
-  * *C++ Primer* by Stanley Lippman, Josée Lajoie, and Barbara E. Moo.
+* [*The Definitive C++ Book Guide and List*](https://stackoverflow.com/questions/388242/the-definitive-c-book-guide-and-list) on Stack Overflow recommends several books, such as *C++ Primer* by Stanley Lippman, Josée Lajoie, and Barbara E. Moo.
-  * *Programming: Principles and Practice Using C++* by Bjarne Stroustrup.
-Preferable to *C++ Primer* if you do not have any kind of programming experience at all.

 * Online reference: [cppreference.com](https://en.cppreference.com/).